mecid/mecid.github.io/_posts/2021-08-11-how-to-create-a-property-wrapper-in-swift.md

     }
 }
 ```

+> To learn more about bindings in SwiftUI, take a look at my dedicated ["Binding in SwiftUI"](/2020/04/08/binding-in-swiftui/) post.

 Here we create a calculated property that returns the binding to the value controlled by the property wrapper type.
 Now we can easily provide that binding to any SwiftUI view.